 1. Net operating income

-It is the measure of a real estate property to be profitable.
+It is the measure of whether a real estate property is profitable.
 The net operating income is calculated by estimating the property’s revenue and deducting all the expenses, including maintenance repairs, property taxes, etc. Remember, the income does not include mortgage payments.

 It is an essential aspect as it allows to analyze the different types of property without looking at financial terms.